This versatile hummingbird food and nectar recipe will have your sweet little friends squeaking their thanks all year long!

 To catch the early birds, hummingbird feeders should be put out Mid-March.

 Bring hummingbird feeders back in sometime between October 1st and Thanksgiving, but if you live in a warmer climate (like I do here in South Carolina) you can even keep them out year-round.
 Just make sure to keep the hummingbird nectar recipe from freezing.

 Cleaning hummingbird feeders is super simple!
 Give them a bath for an hour or so in a simple solution of 1 part white vinegar to 2 parts water.
 Then use a curved bottle brush or pipe cleaners to give them a good scrub down before allowing them to dry completely.
 See!
 Easy peasy!

-Homemade Hummingbird Nectar Recipe
+Hummingbird Food and Nectar Recipe

 How to Make Hummingbird Nectar: